The ChatGPT to-do list that remembers your conversations and keeps updating

 ChatGPT can generate great plans — workouts, study schedules, product launch checklists, content calendars, meeting follow-ups.
 The problem is what happens next: tasks get buried in chat history, you open a new thread later, and you end up rebuilding the same plan from scratch.

 NoteitHub fixes the missing part: it turns a conversation into a living to-do list you can track in a dashboard, send to your calendar, and update whenever you return to the same topic.
-Instead of “one-off chat advice,” you get a reusable system that compounds over time.

 Best for long threads where action items, decisions, and next steps get buried.